Westnewton, Cumbria

-Westnewton is a small village and civil parish in the Allerdale district, in the county of Cumbria, England.
+Westnewton is a small village and civil parish in Cumberland, Cumbria, England.
 The 2011 census had a population of 265.
 The village of Westnewton is situated to the north-west of the Lake District, on the relatively flat plain halfway between the Lake District hills and the Solway Firth.
 It is a small village located two miles north of Aspatria, on the B5301 Aspatria and Silloth road.
 The small hamlet of New Cowper is located one-and-a-half miles to the north-west.
 The landscape generally in this area is one of gently undulating fields, relatively devoid of features other than the thorn field-hedges, with shallow valleys carrying small streams, such as the Black Dub beck.
 Westnewton has a school called St Matthew's Church of England School, a church called St Matthew's Church, and a cemetery.
 There used to be a public house called the Swan Inn but this has closed.

-Etymology
+Toponymy

 Westnewton derives its name from the de Neuton family, who were lords of the manor in the late 12th and 13th centuries, having received it through Odard, Sheriff of Wigton in the mid 12th century.
 The manor passed briefly by marriage to the Martindale family and then by the late 15th century to the powerful Musgrave and Hylton families of Hayton Castle near Allonby.
 Their ownership ceased in the early 19th century when the manor finally passed by marriage to the Joliffe family, who are recorded as being the owners until the early 20th century.